 The contractor Flat Rate VAT Scheme is an option available when your business registers for VAT.
-However, what is the Flat Rate VAT Scheme for UK contracting professionals, and how does this work in practice?
+However, what is the Flat Rate VAT Scheme for UK contracting professionals who run their own company, and how does this work in practice?
 The HMRC Flat Rate VAT Scheme (FRS VAT) was initially introduced by HM Revenue & Customs in 2002.
-As a UK business, VAT is one of your main limited company taxes, if you become registered.
+As a UK business, VAT is one of your main limited company taxes if you become registered.
 Under UK Flat Rate VAT for IT contractors and other contracting professionals, your business pays a lower rate of VAT to HMRC.
 This is when you compare the HMRC Flat Rate Scheme to what VAT you pay under the Standard VAT Scheme (UK).
 Therefore, is it worth joining the VAT Flat Rate Scheme when you’re UK contracting or trading in business?

 Initial thoughts on Contractor Flat Rate VAT

 A VAT registered business submits their VAT returns monthly, quarterly, or annually.
 However, most businesses including contractors opt to file these quarterly.
 Ordinarily, under the VAT Standard Rate Scheme, the amount of VAT that a business pays or claims back from HM Revenue and Customs (HMRC) is the difference between:

 - The VAT that is charged by the business on its invoices to its customers; and

 - The VAT the business pays on their purchases and services on invoices from its suppliers.